tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

 ### Climbing all over

-We now have a tree, with our symbols, and their weights.
-What we don't have yet is our codes!
-We needed our tree before we could generate our codes, though, so now we can go through and make them.
-It's easy!

-Starting at the root node of the tree, give the child node on the left a zero, and the child node on the right a one.
-Repeat that process with those two child nodes, and any further child nodes.
+We need to take our tree and use it to generate codes for all of the different symbols.
+To do so, we'll recurse through our tree and assign each node either a zero or a one.
+We'll this value the node's "code".
+Starting at the root node of the tree, give the child node on the left a code of zero, and the child node on the right a code of one.
+If either of those child nodes have their own child nodes, do the same thing.
+Repeat the process until you run out of child nodes.
 It should end up looking like this:

 ![showing the tree with zeroes and ones assigned to nodes](/assets/posts/huffman-coding/tree-with-zeroes-and-ones.png)

-So, we've labeled each node in our tree.
-Now that we've done so, we can generate a mapping of the code that represnets a given symbol.
-A potential approach here is to do a depth-first search, and to pass along a stack/array of the zeroes/ones you've encountered along the way.
-If a node has a zero/one value -- all nodes besides the root node will have this -- you simply add it to the stack/array.
-When you detect that you've hit a leaf node, you take the current state of the stack (including the value added for the current node) and map the symbol of the current node to the full value of the stack/array.
+We've now assigned a code to each node in our tree.
+Now we can generate an actual code for each _symbol_ in the tree.
+A potential approach here is to do a depth-first search, and to pass along a stack/array of the codes each node you've encountered along the way had.
+For every node (except the root node, because it's our starting point) you take its code and add it to this stack/array.
+When you detect that you've hit a leaf node -- aka a node with a symbol -- you take the current state of the stack (including the code for that node itself) and that is the code the symbol gets.

 Based on our example tree, let's go through the operations that would map the bottom left-most character, __k__:

     - start at root node (stack: empty)
     - go down left branch to *::8